Delhi Celebrates 50 Years of Vocational Education

 "The growth we’ve experienced is phenomenal," said Dr. David Brower, dean of the School of Business and Hospitality Management.
 "We are now considered one of the premier business and hospitality institutions state-wide and nationally.
 Our facilities, which include Bluestone, a new state-of-the-art restaurant and event center, are second to none, allowing our students to gain real-world experience right on campus."

 In applied technologies, many of SUNY Delhi’s original programs continue to thrive while staying updated based on industry needs.
 Associate's degrees in automotive technology, automotive mechanics, construction, welding, HVAC, and electrical construction utilize modern facilities, high-quality materials, and the latest technologies.
 Students learn from experienced instructors on real-life projects and can typically expect 100% job placement after graduation.
-SUNY Delhi has added a degree in integrated energy systems, preparing students for careers in the rapidly expanding fields of alternative and renewable energies, as well as a degree in electrical construction and utility operations designed for students wishing to enter the workforce as linemen.
+SUNY Delhi has added a degree in Renewable Energy Integration, preparing students for careers in the rapidly expanding fields of alternative and renewable energies, as well as a degree in electrical construction and utility operations designed for students wishing to enter the workforce as linemen.

 Students who want to further their education beyond an associate's degree in the applied technologies field can earn a bachelor’s degree in construction management or facilities management.
 These programs engage students in advanced study on topics that include project management, human resource management, and law and contracting, preparing students for managerial and supervisory positions in the industry.